XML RSS

 What is better about organic meat?

-Organic standards are quite high.
-All the foodstuffs given to the animals on an organic farm have to be organic and GM free.
-There are strict regulations about medical treatments which are allowed.
+There are also strict regulations about medical treatments which are allowed.
 For example, the use of antibiotics is quite restricted.

 The Soil Association does a great job in Britain developing and assessing standards.
 In the US the Organic Consumers Association lobbies to maintain organic standards.